 Unfortunately, Metagaming went out of business only a few years later.
-Steve Jackson tried to buy the rights to the game, but instead went on to his new company, Steve Jackson Games, and wrote a set of rules that was, more or less, The Fantasy Trip Advanced
+Steve Jackson tried to buy the rights to the game, but instead went on to his new company, Steve Jackson Games, and wrote a set of rules that was, more or less, The Fantasy Trip Advanced.

 Despite being out of print for almost three decades, The Fantasy Trip still had a cult following.
 Its rules are viewed by its fans as a more elegant version of GURPS, as the rules were very simple and focused on fantasy.
 There have been conversions to other settings on the Internet.

-- Armor and Magic Don't Mix: Co-Ur Example alongside the Dungeons & Dragons Holmes Basic Set.
+- Armor and Magic Don't Mix: Co-Ur-Example alongside the Dungeons & Dragons Holmes Basic Set.
 Justified in that ferrous metals disrupt magic, and armor's weight interferes with spells' somatic components.

 - The Movie: Not a movie, but the almost unknown Tomb of Terror video game from 1985 used the base mechanics.

 - Our Dwarves Are All the Same: Dwarves are straight out of the Tolkienian mold.
 However, some details (mostly concerning dwarf women) are left unspecified, meaning that players can form their own conclusions.

 - Re Traux: One of the achieved stretch goals for the Kickstarter campaign was a Pocket Box edition of Melee and Wizard, a format Steve Jackson Games hasn't used since the 80's.
 It even has the same sort of primitive, two-color cover art of the early PB games.

 - Squishy Wizard: Partially averted.
 Wizards are penalized for wearing metal armor or carrying metal weapons (specifically, iron or steel), so can't defend themselves very well.
 However, casting spells costs fatigue, which is dependent on strength, so wizards are often relatively strong.